csgillespie/In-silico-Systems-Biology/README.md

 #### Parallel simulations

-The *issb* package also contains the a function that allows multiple stochastic simulations to be run in parallel.
+The *issb* package also allows multiple stochastic simulations to be run in parallel.
 The following piece of code, runs the gillespie simulator using two CPU cores.
 The *tstep* specifies the output time step used.

 ```{r}
 multiple_sims(model, maxtime=5, tstep=1,